catalogfi/garden.js/docs/docs/developers/sdk/guides/creating-wallets.md

 const evmWallet = new EVMWallet(wallet);
 ```

-If you don't have access to a private key, you can use the `JsonRpcSigner` from your web3 provider.
+If you don't have access to a private key, you can use the JsonRpcSigner from your Web3 provider.

 ```ts
 import { EVMWallet } from "@catalogfi/wallets";